isBre/Ethics-in-AI-Notes/index.md

 - Lastly, there is an indirect **interest in fair algorithmic competition**, where individuals seek to avoid market power abuses resulting from exclusive control over vast amounts of data and technologies.

 To safeguard these interests, it is crucial to have robust mechanisms in place that promote transparency, accountability, and oversight in the use of AI.
 This includes addressing algorithmic biases, ensuring explanations for algorithmic decisions, and preventing unfair and discriminatory practices.
 By striking a balance between technological advancement and ethical considerations, societies can harness the benefits of AI while mitigating potential harms.

+## Questions

+1. What are some potential benefits of AI and Big Data in various sectors?
+2. How can advancements in AI and Big Data lead to job loss and inequality?
+3. What are the risks associated with AI and Big Data in terms of illegal activities?
+4. How does the widespread use of AI and Big Data raise concerns about surveillance and manipulation?
+5. What are the effects of AI on polarization and fragmentation in the public sphere?
+6. How did the Cambridge Analytica scandal shed light on the ethical implications of personal data exploitation and manipulation?
+7. What were the privacy violations and lack of informed consent in the Cambridge Analytica case?
+8. What are the ethical responsibilities of technology companies in handling user data?
+9. What is the debate surrounding surveillance capitalism and the surveillance state?
+10. How does the Chinese Social credit system exemplify the risks and concerns of a Surveillance State?

 &nbsp;